Knektium/MEC_Wheel/README.md

 1x M3 Hex-standoff 11mm (Ettinger 05.03.111)
 7x M3 Circular Spacer 4mm (Harwin R30-5000402)

-3x Neodym magnet, 2x4mm
+3x Neodym magnet, 2x4mm (Meder NdFeB N35)
 1x DC motor
 1x ECU (PCB)

-How to Print
+How to Build
 ------------

-1. Print all parts in PLA with 0.25 mm layer height.
+1. Print all parts without cogs in PLA with 0.25 mm layer height and parts with cogs with atleast 0.14 mm layer height.
-2. Sandpaper all parts and make sure they were printed as intended.
+2. Sandpaper all parts slightly and make sure they were printed as intended.
-3. Lubricate the internal parts with lithium grease.
-4. Assemble it according to explotion drawing.
+3. Assemble it according to explosion drawing.
-5. Make sure it is functional by rotating the wheel by hand.
-If it does not work, more sandpaping or greasing may be neccessary.
+4. Make sure it is functional by rotating the wheel by hand.
+If it does not work, more sandpaping or better printing may be neccessary.
-6. Run the motor for a bit to make the gearbox smoother.
+5. Run the motor for a bit to make the gearbox smoother.
+This could also be done by hand.
+6. Take it apart and lubricate the internal parts with lithium grease.
+7. Assemble it again and use Loctite for preventing the screws from loosening.